yokolet/new-note/algo/trees/2022-10-29-lowest-common-ancestor-of-a-binary-search-tree.md

 - Binary Search Tree
 date: 2022-10-29 14:02 +0900
 ---
-## Introduction
-This is a popular LCA problem of the binary search tree (BST).
-The binary tree's LCS is [Lowest Common Ancestor of a Binary Tree](/algo/trees/2022-09-26-lowest-common-ancestor-of-a-binary-tree).
-Either of DFS or BFS works to find the solution.
-Compare to the binary tree, the BST can find the answer quickly in general.
-That's because BST can check the node value and decide which subtree to go deeper.
-However, assuming the BST is balanced, we can say BST can find the answer quickly.

 ## Problem Description
 > Given a binary search tree (BST), find the lowest common ancestor (LCA) node of two given nodes in the BST.